apache/cloudstack-www/docs/index.md

 (categories), authors and the slug (the permalink).

-Having all your blog content and assets in a blog directory makes it easier to work with Github's editor and allows you to visually contribute changes.
+Having all your blog content and assets in a blog directory makes it easier to work with GitHub's editor and allows you to visually contribute changes.

 You may further read https://docusaurus.io/docs/blog for advance changes and refer to the misc section on this page for various components that you case use.